chloeekk/chloeekk.github.io/posts/bing-shopping-ads/index.md

 ### Untapped Advertising Potential
 With lower competition than Google, small-to-medium businesses can more easily secure top ad placements at reduced costs.
-[WordStream](https://www.wordstream.com/blog/ws/2015/05/21/how-much-does-adwords-cost#:~:text=The%20average%20cost%20per%20click%20in%20Google%20Ads%20is%20between,$50%20or%20more%20per%20click.) data shows Bing Ads' average CPC is $1.54, compared to Google Ads' $2–$4 range.
+[WordStream](https://www.wordstream.com/blog/ws/2015/05/21/how-much-does-adwords-cost#:~:text=The%20average%20cost%20per%20click%20in%20Google%20Ads%20is%20between,$50%20or%20more%20per%20click.) data shows Bing Ads' average CPC is $1.54, compared to Google Ads' $2–$4 range—offering [budget-conscious advertisers](https://chloevolution.com/posts/search-engine-marketing-cost/) significant savings.

 ### AI-Driven Enhancements
 Microsoft's integration of OpenAI's ChatGPT into Bing has transformed traditional keyword searches into **conversational AI searches**, allowing users to obtain structured answers (e.g., product comparisons, shopping guides).
 This innovation positions Bing as an **intelligent decision-making assistant**, attracting younger users seeking efficiency and personalization.

 ## What Are Bing Shopping Ads?
 Bing Shopping Ads are **product catalog-based advertisements** within Microsoft's advertising platform.
-They dynamically display product images, prices, and names to directly engage users with commercial intent.
+They dynamically display product images, prices, and names to directly engage users with commercial intent, using product data to match user search intent like other [ad formats](https://chloevolution.com/posts/basics-of-ad-networks-and-formats/).

 - **Key Differences from Traditional Search Ads**:
   - **No Keyword Bidding**: Ads are automatically matched to user search terms based on product attributes (titles, descriptions, categories).